 Aleta is the recipient of many awards.
-She has been included in over 43 International, national, regional & local shows during her 37 year career.
+She has been included in over 50 International, national, regional & local shows during her 40 year career.
 Her work has been shown in the Wildlife in Art Museum in Gloucester England, the prestigious "Birds in Art" International competition at the Leigh Yawkey Woodson Art Museum in Wausau WI, Hiram Blauvelt Wildlife Art Museum in Oradell NJ, and the Bennington Center for the Arts in Bennington VT, as well as the San Bernardino County Museum of Natural History CA, The Vermont Institute of Natural Science & the State Capitol building of Wyoming.
 Her work has been featured and reviewed in numerous publications & has been a featured cover artist for regional, national & internationally distributed magazines.
 Her biography has been published for over 10 years in Who's Who in America, Who's Who of American Women and Who's Who in American Art.
 She was awarded a lifetime acheivement award in 2017 from these publications.
-Aleta was accepted into the Society of Animal Artists in 2005,where she has attained the status of "signature artist", Audubon Artists of America in 2014, where she quickly rose to the rank of "signature artist" & Oil Painters of America, National Oil and Acrylic Painters, American Society of Marine Artists, and the International Guild of Realism .
+Aleta was accepted into the Society of Animal Artists in 2005,where she has attained the status of "signature artist", Audubon Artists of America in 2014, where she quickly rose to the rank of "signature artist" , Oil Painters of America, National Oil and Acrylic Painters, American Society of Marine Artists, and the International Guild of Realism .

 Aleta's studies in the field of art have been well rounded .
 She studied at the Art Students League in New York City under the Master Artist Frank Mason, who specialized in chiaroscuro portraiture & figurative works in the tradition of Rembrandt.
 She continued her studies with artist Paul Wood of Long Island, who concentrated on abstraction.
 He also focused on form, being a great fan of Edward Hopper, and Hopper's masterful use of light .
 In the 1980's, she studied with artist Sophie Sheppard of California, who is known for stylized watercolor paintings of horses, rocks & other western subjects.
 Ms. Sheppard favored a flattened treatment of her subject matter, reminiscent of Japanese prints.